 Couples are encouraged to seek consultation at any stage of their relationship.
 Topics could include communication, personalities, life goals, spirituality, family influence, conflict resolution, etc. Ask us about the premarital retreat offered every spring semester through Student Life.

 Student Wellness Groups

 We offer a number of Student Wellness Groups that meet weekly, offering support and therapeutic tools on a variety of topics.
-Our current groups (subject to enrollment) are:
+Our Spring 2022 Student Wellness Groups (subject to enrollment) are: